-We are spending this week in Iqaluit, Nunavut working closely with our partners in Qaujigiartiit Health Research Centre (QHRC) with a focus on one thing: The data of climate change.
+We are spending the week in Iqaluit, Nunavut working closely with our partners in Qaujigiartiit Health Research Centre (QHRC) with a focus on one thing: the data of climate change.

 Pinnguaq is proud to have been invited around the table to help lead the analysis of the data and to create recommendations around how the data pulled from each project can be made comparable on a macro level.
 Ryan Oliver, Chelsea Singoorie and Reagan McFadden will be representing Pinnguaq at these meetings making recommendations and performing analysis that takes into account the type of data being analysed, where that analysis is being done and what each unique project aims to accomplish.

-We have always envisioned The Pinnguaq Association as ‘enablers’.
+We have always envisioned The Pinnguaq Association as ‘enablers.’
 We aim to provide tech solutions, build capacity and offer access to solutions that aren’t immediately available in the territory.
-We’re stoked to be able to move that mission forward around climate change and to partner with QHRC who does so much good work around health and wellness in the territory.
+We’re excited to be able to move that mission forward around climate change and to partner with QHRC, who does so much good work around health and wellness in the territory.